Angyman1337/Americanium.exe-Destructive-Edition/README.md

 # Americanium.exe-Destructive-Edition
-This is a different verision of the Americium.exe which was made by scriptifid.
+This is a different verision of the Americanium.exe which was made by scriptifid.
 Which, the destructive one is also made by scriptifid.
 THIS WILL BREAK YOUR PC.
 Only run this in a virtual machine.
 I have gotten permission to make this github.